bet4a/d3wiki/Arrays.md

 <a name="d3_set" href="#wiki-d3_set">#</a> d3.<b>set</b>([<i>array</i>])

 Constructs a new set.
-If *array* is specified, copies all elements from the *array* into this set.
+If *array* is specified, copies all values from the *array* into this set.

 <a name="set_has" href="#wiki-set_has">#</a> set.<b>has</b>(<i>value</i>)